Written by Slawomir (“Swavak”) Gromadzki, MPH

 – Take also antioxidants in supplements, especially Alpha lipoic acid and NAC.

-– Try to include also a high in EPA omega 3 supplements as according to a 2008 study EPA inhibits cerebral vasospasm in patients who have suffered a cerebral aneurysm!
+– Try to include a high in EPA Omega 3 supplements as according to a 2008 study EPA inhibits cerebral vasospasm in patients who have suffered a cerebral aneurysm!

 – Ajoene, a compound released from Allicin when garlic is crushed or chopped prevents blood clotting.